 You can select as many or as few of these signals as you like.

 On top of that, you can apply custom filters to receive the signals that you want.

 Here are a few examples:

 - Price Spikes for stocks under $5 with low float

-- Opening gap for stocks with large market cap
+- Opening gap for stocks with a large market cap

 Benzinga Pro Basic Vs Essential